tyntec/ktor-problem/README.md

 The default behavior is configured by the ``default`` configuration method.
 It has the access to the same ``context`` object as the exception specific handling.

+#### Control logging

+Logging of caught exceptions can be controlled via ``exceptionLogging``.
+It supports at the moment

+- OFF - logging is completly turned off
+- SHORT - Only the http method, path and exception message is logged
+- FULL - Http method, path and the whole stack trace is logged

+#### Control automated response mapping

+The library intercepts in the default setting non successful http status codes and put's them into the problem structure.

+This behavior can be turned of by the toggle ``enableAutomaticResponseConversion``.

 ## Throwing business exceptions

 Provide configurations that handle all exceptions can be cumbersome and decrease